 Moving to an independent living apartment home is living just like you are now, it’s merely a change of address.
 Community life offers many amenities and social opportunities that promote friendships and purpose.
 You don’t need to give up anything you are doing now.
 Most people bring their interests, share them with others and even start to take on new hobbies and activities.
 Card games, book discussion groups, creative crafts and a Man Cave are just some of the things that will all be available to you.
 Friends will love visiting you in your new home because they can bring their swim suit and join you in the pool or enjoy some toe tapping musical entertainment in the Olive Wood Theater.

 This decision is a big one.
 There are a lot of steps during the transition, but remember it’s a process!
-Let the experts help you through everything and break it down for you one item at a time.
+Let the experts help you through everything and break it down for you one task at a time.
 Tudor Oaks has a number of resources and services to help ease the transition.
 At some point in time everyone has to go through downsizing, and while it may not be easy, it can be simplified and organized the sooner you get started.
 Remember many of the items in your home are already here waiting for you.
 For example, you don’t need your treadmill or hundreds of books with access to Tudor Oaks fitness center and library.

 It’s easy to dismiss the idea of community living when you feel that you are in tip-top shape, but making the transition while you are healthy and mobile has great benefits!
 Thinking, “I’ll wait until I really need it,” can come with some risk.
 If you wait for a significant health-related event to drive the decision, it may limit your ability to take full advantage of all that Tudor Oaks has to offer.
 So why wait and have to make these decisions under less than ideal conditions?
 Yikes!
 Who is going to feel like moving at that point?
 By making the move now, you will be able to choose where and how you want to enjoy your retirement years.
 You will be able to take advantage of all the wonderful amenities and friendly people.
 Statistics prove that community residents live healthier and longer lives because of the stimulating options and camaraderie of neighbors.